-Ken Masuhr just finished his fourth season at Vanderbilt in 2018, coaching the defenders and serving as the program’s recruiting coordinator.
-Masuhr was elevated from assistant coach to associate head coach in April 2018.
+With the program since Ambrose took over ahead of the 2015 season, Masuhr was elevated from assistant coach to associate head coach in April 2018.

-Prior to 2015, Masuhr spent four seasons at Penn under current Vanderbilt head coach Darren Ambrose.
+Prior to 2015, Masuhr spent four seasons at Penn under Ambrose.
 In Masuhr’s four years, the Quakers never allowed more than 19 goals a season.
 The team led the nation in shutout percentage and set a program record by allowing just seven goals in 2011, his first season with Ambrose.
 In 2013, Penn recorded 12 shutouts, gave up only eight goals and went 12-1-4, setting a program record for fewest losses in a season.

 In his first three seasons at Penn, Masuhr helped guide the Quakers to three top-three finishes in the Ivy League.
 In 2011, Penn went 14-2-1 to tie the program record for overall wins and set the mark for winning percentage.
 Three players were named All-Ivy all four seasons, including three straight years of three players being named First Team All-Ivy, which had never happened in the 20-plus year history of the program.

-Masuhr came to Penn from Monmouth University, where he spent two seasons as an assistant coach and recruiting coordinator with the Hawks’ women’s soccer program.
+Masuhr joined Penn from Monmouth, where he spent two seasons as an assistant coach and recruiting coordinator with the Hawks.
 In his first season, Monmouth won the Northeast Conference (NEC) Tournament championship and advanced to the NCAA Championship first round.